-Why do we ignore software design principles when writing code?
+Why do developers ignore software design principles when writing code?

 In this post, I focus on the implicit reasons but here is a brief outline of some of the explicit influences.

-Explicit reasons why we ignore software design principles
+Explicit reasons why developers ignore software design principles

 In software development, we’re almost always constrained by a deadline.
 The pressure is on and we feel rushed to get the work done.
 We don’t take the time to step back and think about the quality of our code.
 This results in sloppy code and the accumulation of Technical Debt that we will “clear later”.
 Of course, later usually means never.